Classical Music Composition Using State Space Models: Results

 \subsection{Validation of Trends}

-Two hypotheses suggested by both the listener responses and the metrics were that the generated pieces lacked overall or melodic progression and that models trained on harmonically simple pieces tended to produce more consonant pieces that were preferred by listeners, while original pieces mainly consisting of triads led to more dissonant pieces that listeners did not prefer.
+Two hypotheses suggested by the listener responses, the metrics and the case study were that the generated pieces lacked overall or melodic progression and that models trained on harmonically simple pieces tended to produce more consonant pieces that were preferred by listeners, while original pieces mainly consisting of triads led to more dissonant pieces that listeners did not prefer.

 To validate these two hypotheses we considered an additional training piece from the Baroque era, Pachelbel's Canon in D. Pachelbel's Canon in D is harmonically simple and is also built on a perfect interval, in this case the perfect fourth.
 Our prediction was that pieces generated from training on Pachelbel's Canon in D should result in pieces that were less dissonant than most of the ten pieces from the Romantic era.
+We additionally considered the TVAR model (M13) to capture more structure over time.

-We again used the numeric metrics to obtain the top three ranked pieces with respect to lowest entropy, musicality, and temporal RMSE values.
-The resulting pieces were a layered HMM generated piece trained on Ode to Joy (lowest musicality RMSE), a layered HMM piece trained on We Three Kings (lowest entropy RMSE), and TVAR(11) generated piece trained on Pachelbel's Canon (lowest temporal RMSE).
+Using the same procedure as the initial listening evaluations, we selected three pieces for further evaluation: a layered HMM generated piece trained on Ode to Joy (lowest musicality RMSE), a layered HMM piece trained on We Three Kings (lowest entropy RMSE), and a TVAR(11) generated piece trained on Pachelbel's Canon (lowest temporal RMSE).
 These pieces were then evaluated and ranked by a new set of human listeners, five currently in a musical ensemble (group A) and eight not currently in a musical ensemble (group B).
-In addition to ranking each piece from favorite to least favorite, each listener was asked to quantitatively score each piece on a scale of 1 to 5 according to: \begin{enumerate} \item[] how much the generated piece sounded like it was composed by a human, 1 = piece sounded completely random, 5 = piece sounded just like a human composition; \item[] how harmonically pleasing each piece was, 1 = not at all harmonically pleasing, 5 = very harmonically pleasing; \item[] how melodically pleasing each piece was, 1 = not at all melodically pleasing, 5 = very melodically pleasing. \end{enumerate}

-Members of group A had unanimous rankings with the piece generated from Ode to Joy their favorite and the piece generated from We Three Kings as their least favorite, see \autoref{TVAR_rankings}.
+Members of group A had unanimous rankings with the piece generated from Ode to Joy as their favorite and the piece generated from We Three Kings as their least favorite, see \autoref{TVAR_rankings}.
 The members of group B had much greater variation in preference with about half preferring the piece generated from Pachelbel's Canon as their favorite, again see \autoref{TVAR_rankings}.